TrellixVulnTeam/swahilipython_SCMU/Doc/faq/library.rst

 Instead of trying to guess a good delay value for :func:`time.sleep`, it's better to use some kind of semaphore mechanism.
-One idea is to use the :mod:`queue` module to create a queue object, let each thread append a token to the queue when it finishes, and let the main thread read as many tokens from the queue as there are threads.
+One idea is to use the :mod:`queue` module to create a queue object, let each thread append a token to the queue when it finishes, and let the main thread read as many tokens kutoka the queue as there are threads.